 An Annual Percentage Rate (APR) is the yearly rate of interest on your credit card.
 But why do APRs sometimes vary from the first year to the next and from transaction to transaction?
-And what do they have to do with your bill?
-Here you'll find some useful facts about APRs and how they affect your credit card account.
+What do they have to do with your bill?
+Here are some useful facts about APRs and how they affect your credit card account.

 A non-variable APR is not determined by a reference rate, so it's more stable than a variable APR.
 However, a non-variable APR is not always guaranteed.
-Most issuers reserve the right to change even a non-variable APR based on things such as how you use and maintain your credit accounts or market conditions.
-But they are required to notify you first.
-Again, it’s best to review your account agreement for details.
+Most issuers reserve the right to change even a non-variable APR based on things such as how you use and maintain your credit accounts and on market conditions—but they’re required to notify you first.
+Be sure to review your account agreement for details.

 Interest charges are calculated on a monthly basis.
 Since months vary in length, most credit card issuers use a Daily Periodic Rate (DPR) to calculate interest charges.
 The DPR is calculated by dividing the APR by 365.
 That number is then multiplied by the average daily account balance (more on that in a moment) and by the number of days in the statement billing cycle.
 Here's the basic formula used to calculate your monthly interest rate:

 Balance x DPR x days in statement billing cycle = interest for that month’s statement

 Because your balance may vary from day to day, credit card issuers use different methods to determine the balance that is subject to interest charges.
 The 2 most common methods are the average daily balance and the adjusted balance:

 Don't worry about memorizing this information.
 Just look for the portion of your credit card statement that indicates the method of computing the balance for purchases.

 Remember that different rates can be applied to different types of transactions made with the same card.
 This means that transferring a balance from another card may be more or less expensive over time than purchases made with the same card, when considering the overall cost of carrying a balance.